-During the day, I’m a high school teacher (Student Services/Special Education this year, with courses in English, Law, Social Studies, History, and Writing in recent years).
+During the day, I’m a high school teacher (English and Law this year, with History, Writing, and Student Services/Special Education in recent years).
 When the marking and planning for the day are done, I fit in as much writing as possible.
 It’s been my passion for decades, and I love working in a variety of genres: poetry, prose, and non-fiction.

 Getting to this point has required a few years in university:

 - Associate of Arts, College of the Rockies

 - Bachelor of Arts (Humanities Major–History, English, and Religious Studies concentrations), University of Lethbridge

 - Bachelor of Education, University of British Columbia-Okanagan

 - Post-Graduate Certificate in Special Education, Queen’s University

 - Master of Arts (English Language and Literature), Carleton University

 This has meant a lot of moving around, but I love to visit and experience new places.
 When I was younger, I had the opportunity to live in New Hampshire, Mississippi, and Maryland.
 I got to know a lot of great people, and the scenes and experiences have shaped who I am and how I write.

 I also love to read as much as possible.
 With three children, I am constantly exposed to new and exciting children’s books.
 While I was training to become a teacher, I was blessed to work with our local youth literacy program, reading with students in elementary school.
 I try to set a list of books each year and fit in a few more around them.
 For 2019, I’m looking at: